FMU soccer teams honored for classroom work

 It marks the 11th time over the past 15 seasons that the FMU women’s program has garnered this award.

-The seventh-ranked Francis Marion men (5-0-1) open Peach Belt Conference play on Saturday (7 p.m.) at Lander University, while the FMU women (3-3-1) play at Young Harris College on Saturday at 1 p.m.
+The seventh-ranked Francis Marion men (5-0-1) open Peach Belt Conference play today (7 p.m.) at Lander University, while the FMU women (3-3-1) play at Young Harris College today at 1 p.m.

+Coker cross country teams compete in Charleston this weekendHARTSVILLE — The Coker University men’s and women’s cross country teams will compete in the Charleston Classic today.
+Race time for the men is slated for 9 a.m. with the women will follow at 9:45 a.m.

+With the South Atlantic Conference championship just a few weeks away, the Cobras look to build off last week’s race that saw many runners from both the men’s and women’s teams posting their collegiate bests.

 (0) comments